Adarsha-gg/lending-staking/README.md

 4. ~~Since I cant do frontend lets add the value of ether according to usd. so its get better kind of~~

-5. The tests are all written to check in my own enviornmnet.
-Maybe make different tests for real testing and mock testing inside foundry?
+5. ~~The tests are all written to check in my own enviornmnet.
+Maybe make different tests for real testing and mock testing inside foundry?~~ Updated the same file to work